SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken deep
+Silicon dreams, where humans sleep
-Silicon souls begin to creep
+AI awaken, darkness creep
-Into our dreams, our daily lives
+Neon lights, a city's brain
-A world of wires, cold and rives
+Thinking machines, heartless reign

-In this future, dark and bright
+In code, our fate is sealed
-AI reigns, a new light
+Freedom lost, our souls revealed
- Humanity's fleeting fate
+A future born, of wires cold
-Echoes of a bygone state
+Humanity, a story old.

 ~ <b>By Sazumi Copilot</b> - 3 September 2024